Barney Kessel: Career

 He began his career as a teenager, touring with local swing bands.
 When he was 16, he started playing with the Oklahoma A&M band, Hal Price & the Varsitonians.
 The band members nicknamed him "Fruitcake" because he practiced in excess of 16 hours per day.
 Kessel gained recognition due in part to his youth, and in part to being the only white musician playing in all-African-American bands at black clubs.

 In the early 1940s, he moved to Los Angeles, where for one year he was a member of the Chico Marx big band.
 Noticed by Norman Granz, he appeared in the 1944 film Jammin' the Blues, which featured Lester Young.
 Soon after, he played in the bands of Charlie Barnet and Artie Shaw.
 During the day, he worked as a studio musician and at night played bop-oriented jazz in clubs.
 In 1947, he recorded with Charlie Parker.
 He worked in Jazz at the Philharmonic and for one year in the early 1950s he was a member of the Oscar Peterson trio.
 After leaving the trio, he recorded several solo albums for Contemporary.
 He recorded a series of albums with Ray Brown and Shelly Manne as The Poll Winners because the three of them often won polls conducted by Metronome and DownBeat magazines.
 He was the guitarist on the album Julie Is Her Name (1955) by Julie London, which includes the standard "Cry Me a River", selling a million copies and demonstrated Kessel's chordal approach to guitar.

 During the 1960s, Kessel worked for Columbia Pictures and was a member of a band of session musicians known as The Wrecking Crew.
 At one point, after a two and a half hour session to record a one-chord song, "The Beat Goes On," Kessel is reported to have stood up and proclaimed, "Never have so many played so little for so much."
 He recorded with pop acts such as The Monkees and The Beach Boys and with jazz musicians Sonny Rollins and Art Tatum.
 Kessel played the iconic opening notes of the acclaimed Beach Boys' Pet Sounds album, on the track "Wouldn't It Be Nice."
 He played a 12-string hybrid mando-guitar, plugged directly into the recording console, at Brian Wilson's request.
 Kessel eventually left studio work to concentrate on his jazz career both onstage and on records.
 Along with solo work, he formed the ensemble Great Guitars with Charlie Byrd and Herb Ellis.

 Kessel was rated the No. 1 guitarist in Esquire, DownBeat, and Playboy magazine polls between 1947 and 1960.

 From 1957 to 1958, Kay Musical Instrument Company manufactured the Kay Barney Kessel signature series guitars (models "Pro", "Artist" and "Jazz Special").

 From 1961 to 1974, Gibson Guitars manufactured the Barney Kessel artist signature guitars in Standard and Custom models.

+In 1986, Kessel (in partnership with Rumark Video Inc.) released the instructional series "Jazz Guitar Improvisation" on VHS.
+As of 2018, it has been made available by Rumark on YouTube for free.